alijqadir/sipeg-hugo/content/people/ali-jan-qadir.md

 title: Ali Jan Qadir
 role: Communication & Outreach
 affiliation: ""
-email: info@sipeg.org
+image: "/images/p3.webp"
-image: ""
+summary: "Supports outreach and storytelling to broaden the impact of SIPEG’s research and events."
-summary: Supports outreach and storytelling to broaden the impact of SIPEG’s research and events.
+email: "info@sipeg.org"
-team: research
+sort: 120
 weight: 120
 sort: 120
 ---

 Supports outreach and storytelling to broaden the impact of SIPEG’s research and events.